Last updated on January 6th, 2023 at 03:10 pm

 3.8 Non-compete clause (NCC)

-It is understandable that businesses don’t want people working for them also helping their competition.
+It is understandable that businesses don’t want people working for them and also helping their competition.

-In some cases, these clauses have some merit – particularly when there are intellectual properties and conflict of interest involved.
+In some cases, these clauses have some merit – particularly when there are intellectual properties and conflicts of interest involved.

 However, they can get too restrictive.
 If the clause is written in a way that will prevent you from working on similar projects and eventually restricting your income potential you probably want to renegotiate its terms.